chook81/microsoft-graph-docs/api-reference/beta/api/synchronization_schema_update.md

-# Get synchronizationSchema
+# Update synchronizationSchema

-Retrieve effective schema for a given job or template.
+Update synchronization schema for a given job or template.
+Fully replaces current schema with the one provided in the request.
+To update schema of a template, call must be made on the application object, and caller must be the owner of the application.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](../../../concepts/permissions_reference.md).